Library hours will be from 1:00 p.m. - 7:00 p.m., on Friday, April 20. We apologize for any inconvenience.

 You do not need a lawyer to represent you in Small Claims Court, but you may retain one if you wish.
 Small Claims Court is designed for you to represent yourself effectively in court without a lawyer.
 You are permitted to have a friend or relative to appear on your behalf if the court finds that you are unable to adequately represent yourself because you are physically or mentally disabled.
 If both the Claimant and the Defendant have attorneys, the case may be transferred to a regular civil part of the court.

-If a party does not speak English or is hearing-impaired, he or she is entitled to an interpreter.
+If a party does not speak English, he or she is entitled to an interpreter.
 If an interpreter cannot be provided to you at the time of your trial, the case can be postponed until a date when an interpreter is available.

 You can choose to have a Judge or an arbitrator try your Small Claims case.
 An arbitrator is an experienced attorney who is specially trained to hear and decide Small Claims.
 Because there are more arbitrators than Judges available to hear cases, an arbitrator will hear your claim more quickly.
 The hearing before an arbitrator is informal, but the arbitrator applies the same law to your case as a Judge would apply.
 However it is important to note that unlike the decision made by a Judge after a trial, an arbitrator's decision cannot be appealed.
 Additionally, cases decided by an arbitrator do not have juries.
 Whereas, jury trials are available if a Judge tries a case and the Defendant requests it.